15% discount on remaining stays between now and the 1st March 2024 (3 night stay minimum).

 Nestled gently on the edge of the sand dunes on one of the most captivating stretches of Northumberland coastline, Sandhills will evoke nostalgic memories of fresh salty air, long sandy walks and incredible sunsets.

-Nestled gently on the edge of the sand dunes
+A coastal hideaway on the edge of the village of Bamburgh

 Outside, the garden leads directly onto the sand dunes and over onto the stunning curve of wide golden sands with Bamburgh Castle as the breathtaking backdrop.